yoche2000/IEEE-P1451_5_6-CAPI/README.md

 The CAPI works on both the NCAP sida and WTIM side.
 The NCAP works together with the Sigfox Coud.
 Since there is only one centralized network server for Sigfox, there is only one NCAP CAPI.
-The structure and code of the NCAP CAPI can be found under [/NCAP][2]
+The structure and code of the NCAP CAPI can be found under [/NCAP][2].
+Since there are different development board supporting Sigfox, there are different API built for different boards.
+The structure and code of the WTIM CAPI can be found under [/WTIM][4].

 ## CAPI Functions
 #### TEDS